CCSDForge/episciences-doc/docs/en/citations.md

 2. Decline all references
 3. Edit a reference
 4. Add a reference
+5. Delete a reference
-5. Sort the references
+6. Sort the references
-6. Extract references from PDF
+7. Extract references from PDF
-7. Import BibTeX
+8. Import BibTeX

 ### Accept all references
 Click on the ‘Accept all references’ button.
 The ticks to the right of each reference will turn green.
 Click on ‘Save’.